by: Thomas Young

 - Integrate website KPIs into your overall company KPI reports.

-- Schedule web marketing meetings and have your team come prepared.
+- Schedule strategic digital marketing meetings and have your team come prepared.

 Thomas Young is the CEO and founder of Intuitive Websites.
 He is an author, speaker and digital marketing consultant.
 Order Tom’s book “Winning the Website War” to get more digital marketing insights.